 -

-“So much for the tolerant left.”
+“So much for open-mindedness.”

 0 Comments